-In 2022, the PA General Assembly passed five constitutional amendments as part of one bill, Senate Bill 106, in two late night session weeks after the normal summer recess.
-After outcry about one of those amendments, the PA Senate has struck again, unbundling the five, then putting a different mix of three together in just three legislative days.
+In 2022, the PA General Assembly passed five constitutional amendments as part of one bill, Senate Bill 106, with late night votes weeks after the normal start of summer recess.
+After voter outcry about one of those amendments, the PA Senate has struck again, unbundling the five, then putting a different mix of three together in just three legislative days.

 We expressed concern about the Senate Bill 106 from last session: Omnibus bill demonstrates broken legislative process.
 Senate actions on January 9, 10 and 11 suggest equal disrespect for the PA Constitution, the authority of PA Governor, and the voters of Pennsylvania.